-- We provide the computational infrastructure. - We provide a large amount of data to store and/or process. - We provide user support, assistance with use of resource, installation of applications, and training. - We work with your local IT staff to provide help. - Regular working hours, realistically, 8:30 am 5 pm Monday through Friday.
+- We provide the computational infrastructure. - We provide a large amount of storage for data to be processed. - We provide user support, assistance with use of resource, installation of applications, and training. - We work with your local IT staff to provide help. - Regular working hours, realistically, 8:30 am 5 pm Monday through Friday.
 But we try to make sure the clusters are running near 24/7 (I'd say 365, but it's UCSB and we're a small group)